libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Experimental Changelog**

+-Added Llama 2 Agent script.
+This functions similarly to the websearch/file reading chatbot, but instead chooses if it should search external resources for each task.
+It also searches both the webscrape and file reading DB's at once.

--Add Qdrant Version of OpenAi Aethersearch.
+-Added Qdrant Version of OpenAi Aethersearch.
 Still needs work, I prefer the Llama 2 one as of now.

 -Added Experimental Version for instruct models, not optimized for any specific model yet.